ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Mostly sunny, with a high near 81.
-South southwest wind 9 to 18 mph, with gusts as high as 30 mph.<br></div>
+         <h3>Today</h3>Partly sunny, with a high near 81.
+South southwest wind 13 to 17 mph, with gusts as high as 28 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms after 1am.
+         <h3>Tonight</h3>A chance of rain showers between 7pm and 10pm, then a chance of showers and thunderstorms between 10pm and 1am, then a chance
+         of showers and thunderstorms between 1am and 4am, then a chance of showers and thunderstorms.
 Mostly cloudy.
 Low around 66, with temperatures rising to around 68 overnight.
-         South southwest wind around 16 mph, with gusts as high as 30 mph.
-Chance of precipitation is 40%.<br></div>
+South southwest wind around 16 mph, with gusts as high as 28 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>A slight chance of showers and thunderstorms before 1pm.
-Partly sunny, with a high near 82.
+         <h3>Monday</h3>A slight chance of showers and thunderstorms before 7am.
+Mostly sunny, with a high near 82.
 South southwest wind around 16
          mph, with gusts as high as 28 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>